 The Paleo diet goes back in time, but once upon a time, people did eat cooked food.
 They may not have used fan-forced ovens, but fire is not a new invention.
 The Wild Diet is all natural but very reasonable and livable.
 All it asks of you is to eat real foods.
 Foods that were around since creation.
 Unfortunately, white sugar, white flour, pasta, candy, and soft drinks were not.
 Well, at least they’re not mentioned anywhere in the Bible.

 The reviews of this diet are overwhelmingly positive, perhaps more than any other diet.

-The biggest allure in this diet is that there are no food restrictions.
-You can eat as much as you like, and luxuriously too, if it’s all natural.
+The biggest allure of this diet is that there are no food restrictions.
+You can eat as much as you like, and luxuriously too if it’s all natural.
 Processed foods are out, but they never made you feel good anyhow.
 The rewards of eating healthy, whole, foods are lasting while sugary snacks only temporarily reward your cravings – but soon enough you’re asking for more.

 Is this scenario familiar?
 You’re at a party and completely stuffed – (you just ate half – or a whole! – pie of pizza) until dessert shows up.
 Suddenly there’s room in your stomach for a double chocolate layer cake.

 Sugar is addictive, so if you live off processed foods, you will most likely eat more than what your body is asking for.
 The aim of The Wild Diet is to ensure that food remains food, something that we eat when we are hungry – and once we are eating, why not make the food deliciously tempting?
 Especially if you’re serving it to others as well.
 But food shouldn’t be addictive.